 Whether you’re looking for money to start a gift basket business or are searching for extra funds, having a financial person on your team who’s accessible to you for monetary guidance is essential.
 The last thing you want, while creating a gift basket design, are thoughts like these in the back of your head:

 - Am I operating under the right business structure?

 - Can I deduct certain types of expenses?

 - How do I make sure I’m using the best accounting software?

 - What can I do to lower my expenses and be more profitable?

 Looking for the right help

 Let’s be clear about who you’re searching for in terms of tax preparation and guidance.
 You want a certified public accountant, a CPA.
 A bookkeeper can help you gather all of your financial papers and reconcile your accounts each month.
 However, when it comes to April 15 in the U.S., you need a CPA taking care of your filing.

 Similar assistance is required in countries outside of the U.S., so be sure to choose the correct tax person, the one recognized and qualified according to your country’s laws.

 Locating the right accountant for your business seems to be a daunting task.
 However, the goal is probably easier than you think.
-Here are four ways and places to search.
+Here are three ways and places to search.